pupowppu/pupowppu/README.md

 - 👀 I’m interested in Computer Science, Finance & Music
 - 🌱 I’m currently learning Basic Web Development
 - 💞️ I’m looking to collaborate on learning how to make a great website
-- 📫 How to reach me:
+- 📫 How to reach me, @Bryanedwaardd
-      IG : Bryanedwaardd

 <!---